Mithun Chakraborty: Television appearances

 After the success of the Bengali competitive dance reality show Dance Bangla Dance, Chakraborty developed the concept of Dance India Dance.
 This Indian dance competition show airs on Zee TV in India, is produced by UTV Software Communications, and has become India's largest dance-based reality show.
-The contestants get a chance to perform before a panel of judges composed of Terrence Lewis, Remo D'Souza and Geeta Kapoor.
-The selection of the season's Top 18 live show finalists is overseen by head judge Chakraborty.
+The contestants perform before a panel of judges composed of Terrence Lewis, Remo D'Souza and Geeta Kapoor.
+The selection of the season's top 18 live show finalists is overseen by Chakraborty as the head judge.
 The show has won several television awards for most popular dance reality show.
-Chakraborty was also the Grand Master of Dance India Dance Li'l Masters, as well as the host of the reality show Dadagiri Unlimited on Zee Bangla channel.
-He replaced Sourav Ganguly as the host of this show.
+Chakraborty was also the grand master of Dance India Dance Li'l Masters, as well as the host of the reality show Dadagiri Unlimited on Zee Bangla channel, replacing Sourav Ganguly.
 Chakraborty hosted the Bengali version of Bigg Boss and Rannaghore Rockstar on ETV Bangla.
 He made his acting debut on TV with the comedy show The Drama Company.

-In 2021, Chakraborty appeared as co-judge in the Star Jalsha's Dance Dance Junior alongside Tollywood actors Soham Chakraborty and Srabanti Chatterjee.
+In 2021, Chakraborty appeared as co-judge in Star Jalsha's Dance Dance Junior alongside Tollywood actors Soham Chakraborty and Srabanti Chatterjee.

 He appeared as a co-judge with Karan Johar and Parineeti Chopra on the reality show Hunarbaaz: Desh Ki Shaan, which premiered on Colors TV in January 2022.

-In the year between 2023 and 2025 he returned to the set of Dance Bangla Dance on Zee Bangla as Mahaguru.
+Between 2023 and 2025, Chakraborty returned to the set of Dance Bangla Dance on Zee Bangla as Mahaguru.

 Political career

-Chakraborty joined as a Member of Parliament after he was nominated for the Rajya Sabha Member of Parliament elections by the Chief Minister of West Bengal Mamata Banerjee for her All India Trinamool Congress (TMC) in the West Bengal Rajya Sabha Assembly Polls which were held on 7 February 2014.
+Chakraborty became a Member of Parliament after he was nominated for the Rajya Sabha Member of Parliament elections by the Chief Minister of West Bengal Mamata Banerjee for her All India Trinamool Congress (TMC) in the West Bengal Rajya Sabha Assembly Polls, which were held on 7 February 2014.
 On 26 December 2016, he resigned as a Rajya Sabha MP.
 Chakraborty joined the Bharatiya Janata Party (BJP) on 7 March 2021, ahead of the 2021 West Bengal Legislative Assembly election, in the presence of Prime Minister Narendra Modi and Kailash Vijayvargiya.

-In March 2025, The Trinamool Congress has slammed Mithun Chakraborty for his remarks suggesting that Hindus would not survive in Bengal if the BJP fails to win the West Bengal Assembly election next year.

 Brand ambassador

-Chakraborty was the ambassador of Panasonic electronics for India back in the late 1980s.
+In the late 1980s, Chakraborty was an Indian ambassador for Panasonic.
 He was the face of GoDaddy, an internet domain registrar and web-hosting company.

-He was also the face of Channel 10, a unit of Bengal Media Pvt.
-Ltd. owned by Saradha Media Group, and he later said "Saradha didn't pay my dues" as its branch Saradha Chit Fund collapsed.
+He was also the face of Channel 10, a unit of Bengal Media, owned by Saradha Media Group, and he later said "Saradha didn't pay my dues" as its branch Saradha Chit Fund collapsed.
 Chakraborty was also the face of Manappuram Gold Loan for West Bengal state.